 This is Lumpia (Filipino Egg Rolls).
 Whenever my family would have a party at our house, we would serve these egg rolls.
 My mom would make them almost every time, and bring it to other parties when people had us over as well.
 It was always a hit, and everyone gobbled them up as soon as they hit the table!
-Enjoy this recipe submitted by Madeline Hall from .
+Enjoy this recipe from all of us at Filipino Chow.

 - 1 package of won ton wrappers (square shape)